-The program is designed to encourage research conducted in the name of the university and contributing to the continuing improvement of teaching and learning through leadership.
+This grant opportunity, funded by the Walden Presidential Research Grant Program, is designed to encourage research conducted in the name of the university that contributes to the continuing improvement of teaching and learning through leadership.
 Grant funds are to be used to support the direct cost of research.

 Past recipients of the Ackerman Fellowship in Educational Leadership (prior to 2020 this funding opportunity was considered a fellowship, not a research grant)